Ask for a helping hand

 "Make a comment or joke about something big in pop culture that most people would be familiar with—something light, NOT political.
 If you need ideas look at what's trending or are hot topics on Twitter or Facebook." —Stef Safran

-This sounds like the perfect idea for finding conversation topics at a party—here are some more tips for joining the conversation without being awkward.
+This sounds like the perfect idea for finding conversation starters at a party—here are some more tips for joining the conversation without being awkward.

 Ask a fake favor